Victoria 3

 - 7 % negative mentions

-The story aspect of the game has received mixed reviews, with many players expressing disappointment over the lack of a robust narrative structure and meaningful missions.
-While some appreciate the emergent storytelling potential and the focus on economic and political dynamics, others criticize the absence of unique nation-specific events and the overly generic nature of the journal system, which fails to provide the depth and flavor expected from a Paradox title.
-Overall, players feel that the game lacks the engaging storylines and historical context that characterize other entries in the genre.
+The story aspect of the game has received mixed reviews, with many players expressing disappointment over the lack of robust narrative elements and mission structures.
+While some appreciate the emergent storytelling potential and the focus on economic and political dynamics, others criticize the game for its generic journal entries and absence of unique nation-specific missions, leading to a feeling of directionlessness and a lack of engaging historical context.
+Overall, players seem to desire more depth and flavor in the storytelling to enhance their gameplay experience.

 “These are storyline failures where you don't achieve something quickly enough or an AI player grabs it more quickly, and at that point your game becomes a highway to nothing.
 It can be as abrupt as that: switch off, three or four hours wasted.”